 LOS ANGELES (Nov.
-7, 2022) -- Hundreds of Angelenos will hit the sidewalks once again on Saturday, November 19, for The Great Los Angeles Walk 2022 – the annual event that dispels the myth that “nobody walks in L.A.”
+6, 2023) -- Hundreds of Angelenos will hit the sidewalks once again on Saturday, November 18, for The Great Los Angeles Walk 2023 – the annual event (always held the Saturday before Thanksgiving) that dispels the myth that “nobody walks in L.A.”

+All told, this year’s Walk will clock a little under 15 miles.
 Attendees will be encouraged to explore the city in a safe way, and follow proper safety protocols.
-From there, they should explore the city, document what they see and share that experience with others.
+From there, they will explore the city, document what they see and share that experience with others.
 It’s not a race – attendees are encourage to take their time, explore, learn about their city and even build community with others.
 The Walk will end with a celebration at a venue to be announced later.